-This grant is used to fully fund the Wichita area damage investigator and partially fund the Kansas City area damage investigator.
+This grant fully funds the Wichita area damage investigator and partially funds the Kansas City area damage investigator.
 As a result, the funds from this grant have made an impact on damage prevention in the two largest population centers in Kansas.

-As shown in the chart below, there were 305 combined damage investigations in the Wichita and Kansas City metro areas for CY 2018.
-These investigations led to a combined 202 notices of probable noncompliance being issued to the party considered at fault by KCC Staff.
-As part of this enforcement effort, the KCC issued a combined 95 civil penalties for a total of \$47,500.
-Of those penalties, 72 were issued to operators with insufficient or no locates (\$36,000) and 23 were issued to excavators digging without locates (\$11,500).
-Over the past three years, a significant increase in construction activity has resulted in contract locators being unable to meet the locate demand to fill locate requests timely.
-This excavation influx continued during the current grant period with no improvement shown by operators to adequately staff for the projected locate demand.
+As shown in the chart below, there were 131 combined damage investigations in the Wichita and Kansas City metro areas during the first six months of the grant year 2020.
+These investigations led to a combined 231 notices of probable noncompliance being issued to the party considered at fault by KCC Staff.
+Staff recommended and received approval for a combined 22 civil penalties for a total of \$15,000 in further enforcement.
+Of those penalties, 8 were issued to operators with insufficient or no locates (\$8000) and 14 were issued to excavators digging without locates (\$7000).
+Over the past four years, a significant increase in construction activity has resulted in contract locators being unable to meet the locate demand to fill locate requests timely.
+This excavation influx has continued during this current grant period with little improvement shown by operators to provide adequately trained staff for the locate demands.
 This has resulted in locators providing inaccurate locates to excavators.
-The number of inaccurate maps identified has also increased.
-Because of complaints from the excavator community, KCC Staff increased the number of audits for timely locating.
-This resulted in an increase in enforcement action taken due to excavating without locates.
+The number of noncompliances for inaccurate maps identified has also remained high.
+Because of complaints from the excavator community, KCC Staff are placing greater emphasis on the audits for timely locating.
 Full analysis of the KCC Staff enforcement activities and results will be provided in the Final Grant Report.